eric-vader/CV-pandoc-healy/soc_campus_visit/soc_campus_visit.md

 }
 \end{figure}

-We dont know how the $P_O$ will play this move, so
+We don't know how the $P_O$ will play this move, so

 * Assume that $P_O$ wants to win and plays optimally like me.
 * We imagine that $P_O$ chooses the best action (min) there!